rails/webpacker/README.md

 Webpacker out-of-the-box provides CDN support using your Rails app `config.action_controller.asset_host` setting.
 If you already have [CDN](http://guides.rubyonrails.org/asset_pipeline.html#cdns) added in your rails app you don't need to do anything extra for webpacker, it just works.

-### HTTPS in development

-If you're using the `webpack-dev-server` in development, you can serve views over HTTPS by setting the `https` option for `webpack-dev-server` to `true` in `config/webpacker.yml`, then start the dev server as usual with `./bin/webpack-dev-server`.

-Please note that the `webpack-dev-server` will use a self-signed certificate, so your web browser will display a warning upon accessing the page.

 ### Hot module replacement

-Webpacker out-of-the-box doesn't ship with HMR just yet.
-You will need to install additional plugins for Webpack if you want to add HMR support.

-You can checkout these links on this subject:
+Webpacker out-of-the-box supports HMR with `webpack-dev-server` and you can enable it by setting `dev_server/hmr` option to `true` inside webpacker.yml.

+Checkout these guide for more information:

 - https://webpack.js.org/configuration/dev-server/#devserver-hot

+To add HMR for React you would need to add `react-hot-loader`.
+Checkout this guide for more detailed information:

 - https://webpack.js.org/guides/hmr-react/